-5 Employers or agents may file an H-1B petition pursuant to 8 CFR 214.2(h)(2)(i)(F).
+Agents, in addition to employers, may file an H-1B petition pursuant to 8 CFR 214.2(h)(2)(i)(F).
 All references to employers and any applicable fees discussed throughout this report also include agents.

+On December 8, 2004, the 108th Congress passed the Omnibus Appropriations Act for FY 2005, which contained the H-1B Visa Reform Act of 2004, and made several changes to the H-1B program.
 See Pub.
 L. No. 108-447, div.
 J, tit.
 IV, 118 Stat.
 2809.
-The H-1B Visa Reform Act permanently reinstituted the ACWIA fee which had sunset on October 1, 2003, and raised it from \$1,000 to \$1,500 per qualifying petition.
-The H-1B Visa Reform Act did not alter the exemptions of certain types of employers from payment of the fee altogether, and lowered the fee to \$750 for employers who have no more than 25 full-time equivalent employees in the United States (including the number of employees employed by any affiliate or subsidiary of such employer).
+The H-1B Visa Reform Act of 2004 permanently reinstituted the ACWIA fee which had sunset on October 1, 2003, and raised it from \$1,000 to \$1,500 per qualifying petition.
+The H-1B Visa Reform Act of 2004 did not alter the exemptions of certain types of employers from payment of the fee altogether,6 and lowered the fee to \$750 for employers who have no more than 25 full-time equivalent employees in the United States (including the number of employees employed by any affiliate or subsidiary of such employer).
 This fee applies to any initial H-1B petition filed on behalf of an alien by any employer or first extension request by the same employer for an alien filed after December 8, 2004, unless the petitioning organization is exempt from the fee.

-The H-1B Visa Reform Act also instituted a new Fraud Prevention and Detection Fee (Fraud Fee) of \$500 that must be submitted with a petition seeking an initial grant of H-1B or L nonimmigrant classification7 or by an employer seeking to change an alien's employer within those classifications.
-The Fraud Fee does not apply to petitions that extend or amend an alien's stay in H-1B or L classification filed by a current employer.
-Finally, the H-1B Visa Reform Act provided that up to 20,000 petitions filed on behalf of aliens who had earned a master's degree or higher from a U.S. secondary education institution would be exempt from the numerical cap.
+The H-1B Visa Reform Act of 2004 also instituted a new Fraud Prevention and Detection Fee (Fraud Fee) of \$500 that must be submitted with a petition seeking an initial grant of H-1B or L nonimmigrant classification7 or by an employer seeking to change an alien's employer within those classifications.
+The Fraud Fee does not apply to petitions filed with USCIS that extend or amend an alien's stay in H-1B or L classification filed by a current employer.
+Finally, the H-1B Visa Reform Act of 2004 provided that up to 20,000 petitions filed on behalf of aliens who had earned a master's degree or higher from a U.S. institution of higher education (as defined by 20 U.S.C. § 1001(a)) would be exempt from the numerical cap.

-This report covers the four quarters of FY 2012 and is presented in three parts:
+This report covers the four quarters of FY 2014 and is presented in three parts:

-- Section 3.1 provides information on the number of H-1B petitions; - Section 3.2 provides information on the number of employers requiring an additional ACWIA petition fee as reinstituted by the H-1B Visa Reform Act and those exempt from the nonimmigrant H-1B ACWIA petition fee; and - Section 3.3 provides information on the number of employers required to submit the Fraud Fee.
+- Section 3.1 provides information on the number of H-1B petitions; - Section 3.2 provides information on the number of employers requiring an additional ACWIA petition fee as reinstituted by the H-1B Visa Reform Act of 2004 and those exempt from the nonimmigrant H-1B ACWIA petition fee; and - Section 3.3 provides information on the number of employers required to submit the Fraud Fee.

-In all parts of this report, quarterly and annual data for FY 2012 are presented.
+In all parts of this report, quarterly and annual data for FY 2014 are presented.